From Asymptotically Flat Gravity to Finite Causal Diamonds

 {\bf Discussion.} In this letter, we provided a precise map in four spacetime dimensions between the angle-averaged soft and Goldstone modes of asymptotically flat gravity and the edge modes of a spherically symmetric causal diamond in Minkowski spacetime.
 Although the methodology we utilized to obtain this mapping is relatively straightforward, there is a conceptual subtlety that we would like to address.

 In some respects, it is rather surprising that such a mapping exists.
 The causal diamond is a subregion in pure Minkowski spacetime, which is Riemann flat.
 On the other hand, asymptotically flat spacetimes with nontrivial news and shear are not Riemann flat.
-Therefore, there does not exist any diffeomorphism relating the two spacetimes.
-To understand why we can identify the two phase spaces, we note that we can view the radial fluctuations of the finite causal diamond size as a result of null shockwaves~\cite{Verlinde:2022hhs,Zhang:2023mkf,Bak:2024kzk}.
+Therefore, there does not exist any diffeomorphism relating the two spacetimes, and we should not view the two spacetimes as being equivalent.
+Nevertheless, to understand why we can identify the two phase spaces, we note that we can view the radial fluctuations of the finite causal diamond size as a result of null shockwaves~\cite{Verlinde:2022hhs,Zhang:2023mkf,Bak:2024kzk}.
 The relationship of shockwaves to soft modes was recently explored in \cite{He:2023qha, He:2024vlp}, where it was established that the shockwave momentum is

 Using Eq.~\eqref{N-eps}, we see that this in turn implies the angle-averaged momentum $\bar P_-$ is given by the radial fluctuation $\e$ via

 Therefore, it is more appropriate to view the causal diamond as living in a shockwave background rather than pure Minkowski spacetime~\cite{Verlinde:2019xfb,Verlinde:2022hhs,Zhang:2023mkf,Bak:2024kzk}.
 This is a direction we will further explore.